Questions About SP Assessment

 What is an SP?

-A simulated patient (SP) is someone who has been carefully trained to portray a simulated case based upon an actual patient’s physical findings, personal and medical history, symptoms and personality characteristics.
-The simulated patient allows the medical student the opportunity to practice both clinical examination and interviewing skills in a safe and non-threatening environment.
+A standardized patient (SP) is someone who has been carefully trained to portray a simulated case based upon an actual patient’s physical findings, personal and medical history, symptoms and personality characteristics.
+The standardized patient allows the medical student the opportunity to practice both clinical examination and interviewing skills in a safe and non-threatening environment.

 Why are SPs used instead of real patients?